abrudz/apl-array-notation/README.md

-# A model for a literal notation for most APL Array arrays
+# A model for a literal notation for most APL arrays

 ## How to use